DwifteJB/VexRobotics/README.md

 - [ ] Clamp the motor using code or maybe in hardware
 - [X] Vision system for detecting object (maybe automatic system for grasping?)
 - [ ] Potential way to fire the object grasped.
+- [ ] Page system for on-board display